ignaciolista/portfolio/README.md

   * able to prepare comprehensive bug reports and provide detailed session reports

 __SQL databases__
-  * can write complex requests using subqueries
+  * can write basic/intermediate requests using subqueries
-  * familiar with the use of aliases and wildcards
-  * know the difference between joins and unions and can use them in queries

-__Python fundamentals__
+__JavaScript fundamentals__
-  * can write simple functions and algorithms
-  * know when to use for and while
+  * understanding of functions, objets, conditionals and entire structure of the language.
-  * able to comprehend easy codes
+  * able to comprehend intermediate/advance level codes

+__HTML and CSS__
+  * Knownledge of the HTML structure, with the hability to design a develop a simple site with CSS.

 ## Tools

 __TestRail__